umairkj/mql5-expert-advisor-auto-trading-bot/README.md

 # mql5-expert-advisor-auto-trading-bot
-This is an alpha (immature) version of trading advisor that I have been making for learning purposes.

-Right now, it is just raw code.
+A sample trading advisor for Meta Trader 5 which you can use as a base to build your own expert advisor

 Please do not use it for real trading.

-Feel free to message me for any questions related to the updates.

 Thank you and happy coding